Persephone (The Matrix): Enter the Matrix

 In the video game Enter The Matrix, Persephone encounters and takes a kiss from either Niobe or Ghost (depending on whose story the player follows).
 She seems to be able to deduce the feelings and emotions of those she kisses, noting Niobe's love for Morpheus, or Ghost's unrequited love for Trinity.
 She apparently takes deep pleasure in sampling the emotions of others.

 The Matrix Online

 In the MMO The Matrix Online, Persephone gave the location of the Assassin's hide-out to Zion operatives in a critical mission relating to the Death Of A Destroyer event.

 Cultural references

 The character's name is taken from that of Persephone in Greek mythology, who is the daughter of Zeus and Demeter (Ceres), and whom Hades took to the underworld to be his queen.
+Therefore, an older version of this myth makes Persephone the daughter of the Styx.
+This version makes her Queen of the underworld long before the myth of Hades.
+This older version of the myth seems to be the one having inspired the writers.
+After all, The Merovingien is not called Hades and thus this particular myth is not used.

 Before shooting her husband's employee in The Matrix Reloaded, Persephone wonders aloud, "How many people keep silver bullets in their gun?", implying that the employee is a werewolf.
 In behind-the-scenes footage, Persephone herself is compared to a "vampire that seeks after emotions" by actress Monica Bellucci.